OpenRailAssociation/technical-committee/docs/technical-committee/charter.md

 ---
 # Charter of the Technical Committee of the OpenRail Association

+> _**Note:** This is the official charter of the Technical Committee of the OpenRail Association.
+All substantial changes must be approved by the Board of Directors._

 *Version 1.0 - Validated by the board of directors on 2024-01-29*

 ## Objectives